 Recently, I have been going through several trials and struggles.
-We’ve been down-sizing, moving to a smaller place, dealing with distressing issues with relatives, plus I’ve been sick with a strange illness.
+We’ve been down-sizing, moving to a smaller place, dealing with distressing issues with relatives, and coping with an illness.

 Struggles and trials are a normal part of life.
 We all experience our daily share of misery, whether it be small or big.
-But sometimes there are seasons of trials that truly test our faith in Yahuwah Elohim [the Hebrew name for the LORD God].
+But sometimes there are seasons of trials that truly examine and test our faith in Yahuwah Elohim [the Hebrew name for the LORD God].

 My frequent cry is the same as King David’s: “Have mercy upon me, O Yahuwah [the LORD], for I am in trouble: my eye is consumed with grief….”
 (Psalms 31:9).